goethite/gostint-helm/README.md

 url of the Vault, e.g. https://your-k8s-ingress/vault (see also comments below regarding the Ingress Controller).

-## IMPORTANT v1 -> v2
+## IMPORTANT Upgrading from v1 -> v2
-The upgrade of the helm chart fro v1.* to v2.* is a breaking change due to MongoDB now being deployed as a StatefulSet.
+The upgrade of the helm chart from v1.* to v2.* is a breaking change due to MongoDB now being deployed as a StatefulSet.

 ## Requirements